COVID-19 isolation, quarantine or lockdown: what they mean for your family

 Why routines are good for family relationships

 Routines can strengthen family relationships.

-For example, if you’re all at home during lockdown, it might be easier to share regular family meals.
+For example, if you’re all at home during isolation, quarantine or lockdown, it might be easier to share regular family meals.
 And family meals can be a great time for you to check in on each other.

-If you have younger children, reading a story together before bed can be when you and your child have special, comforting time together during lockdown.
+If you have younger children, reading a story together before bed can be when you and your child have special, comforting time together during isolation, quarantine or lockdown.
 For older children and teenagers, a regular card game could work in the same way.

 Here’s a tip: why not make time for gratitude during your family routine?
 This is about regularly sharing something from your day that you’re grateful for.
 It can help you all to feel good and stay positive.

-Staying connected with your extended family and friends is an important part of maintaining your wellbeing and staying positive during lockdown.
-But it can be hard to stay in touch with people when you can’t visit or you’re not catching up at sport, church, school pick-ups, family barbecues and so on.
+Staying connected with your extended family and friends is an important part of maintaining your wellbeing and staying positive during isolation, quarantine or lockdown.
+But it can be hard to stay in touch when you can’t visit or you’re not catching up as you usually would.

 This means you might need to be a bit creative.